microsoft/LMOps/minillm/transformers/docs/README.md

 ## Adding a new element to the navigation bar

-Accepted files are Markdown (.md or .mdx).
+Accepted files are Markdown (.md).

 Create a file with its extension and put it in the source directory.
-You can then link it to the toc-tree by putting the filename without the extension in the [`_toctree.yml`](https://github.com/huggingface/transformers/blob/main/docs/source/_toctree.yml) file.
+You can then link it to the toc-tree by putting the filename without the extension in the [`_toctree.yml`](https://github.com/huggingface/transformers/blob/main/docs/source/en/_toctree.yml) file.

 ## Renaming section headers and moving sections